facebook/docusaurus/packages/stylelint-copyright/README.md

-# stylelint-copyright
+# `stylelint-copyright`

-stylelint plugin to check CSS files for a copyright header.
+Stylelint plugin to check CSS files for a copyright header.

 ```css
 /*